Mendiak/Mendiak/README.md

 - 👀 I’m interested in creating innovative web solutions.
 - 🌱 I’m currently learning new frontend frameworks to stay up-to-date.
 - 💞️ I’m looking to collaborate on exciting web projects that push boundaries.
-- 📫 How to reach me: [Insert your contact information here].
 - ⚡ Hobbies: I love photography, electronic music, mountains and Werner Herzog.